Amid massive shortage, Canada taps strategic reserves — of maple syrup

-The announcement from the Federation of Quebec Maple Syrup Producers, first reported by Bloomberg News, comes after supply was strained by a drop in production and pandemic-fueled surge in demand.
+The announcement from the Federation of Quebec Maple Syrup Producers (QMSP), first reported by Bloomberg News, comes after supply was strained by a drop in production and a pandemic-fueled surge in demand.
 Quebec produces 73 percent of the world’s maple syrup supply but was hit with a shorter and warmer spring sugaring season that caused output to fall by nearly a quarter.
 Meanwhile, global sales jumped more than 36 percent from 2020, according to QMSP data.

 “This year’s production was lower overall, and it really was a combination of Mother Nature being uncooperative as far as a good season and the good news about maple syrup’s health benefits,” said Kevin McCormick, a seasoned maple syrup producer in the Canadian province of Nova Scotia, which also saw a weather-related drop in production.

-Representatives with QMSP did not immediately respond to interview requests Saturday, but spokesperson Helene Normandin told Bloomberg last week the federation maintains its strategic reserve to offset lean production years or spikes in demand.
+Representatives with QMSP did not immediately respond to interview requests Saturday, but spokesperson Hélène Normandin told Bloomberg last week that the federation maintains its strategic reserve to offset lean production years or spikes in demand.

 “The pandemic helped in our case because we’re seeing people cook more at home and use more local products,” Normandin told Bloomberg.

-The federation — which is often dubbed in news reports as “the OPEC of maple syrup” referring to the Organization of the Petroleum Exporting Countries, or a “cartel” — has contended with threats to its lucrative stockpile before: A theft ring hit the QMSP warehouse in 2012 and made off with roughly 9,600 barrels of syrup valued at an estimated $18 million (two-thirds of the stolen supply was later recovered).
+The federation — which is often dubbed in news reports as “the OPEC of maple syrup,” referring to the Organization of the Petroleum Exporting Countries, or a “cartel” — has contended with threats to its lucrative stockpile before: A theft ring hit the QMSP warehouse in 2012 and made off with roughly 9,600 barrels of syrup valued at an estimated $18 million (two-thirds of the stolen supply was later recovered).

 Maple syrup’s value stems in part from the precise conditions required for production.

-Sugar maples, the most common maple tree species for syrup, grow almost exclusively in the American north and northeast and in the Canadian southeast.
-Trees must be mature — typically 30 to 40 years old — before they can be tapped, and harvest conditions between midwinter and mid-spring must swing between warm and freezing in a single day.
+Sugar maples, the most common maple tree species for syrup, grow almost exclusively in the U.S. north and northeast and in the Canadian southeast.
+Trees must be mature — typically 30 to 40 years old — before they can be tapped, and harvest conditions between mid-winter and mid-spring must swing between freezing and warm in a single day.

-“You need to have cold nights and then warm days and that’s what makes the sap run because there’s pressure in the tree,” Matt Chagnon, a forestry professor, explains in a 2014 video on maple syrup harvesting.
+“You need to have cold nights and then warm days and that’s what makes the sap run because there’s pressure in the tree,” Matt Chagnon, a forestry professor at the University of New Hampshire, explains in a 2014 video on maple syrup harvesting.

 Navindra P. Seeram, a professor of biomedical and pharmaceutical sciences at the University of Rhode Island, said sugar maples and their output are increasingly being tapped for alternative food products and nutrition and cosmetic uses such as anti-aging creams.